 There is a need for sponsorship of new music scholarships at UTPB.
 Approximately 60% of our students are first generation college students.
 The unique challenges this offers our students is financially overwhelming at first, but with the help of gracious community members desiring a more active presence of music on the Permian Basin, these students are able to afford a quality, comprehensive college education in music at the region's most advanced music program.
 Through the recital series, students receiving scholarships perform to show their gratitude for the community support of the music program.

-The 2005-6 academic year will mark the inaugural season of our recital series.
-Under the expert tutelage of Ms. Nyela Basney, the students and faculty at UTPB will perform regularly or enjoy guest recitals by touring jazz, choral, or orchestral musicians.
-The series is sponsored in part by Target Stores of Odessa and the College of Arts & Sciences Dean's Office.
+The 2005-6 academic year marked the inaugural season of our recital series.
+Students and faculty at UTPB perform regularly or enjoy guest recitals by touring jazz, choral, or orchestral musicians.
 If you would like to sponsor an event, please let us know what event or how you would like us to use a sponsorship from you.
-To view events in the UTPB Recital Series, select the link "Live Music on the Basin" from the left hand menu on any of the music program's web pages.
-Listed on the calendar are all known live music performances scheduled in the region.
 If you would like to include your event on our calendar, let Dr. Keast know the details for your events.
-The UTPB Recital Series events are clearly identified as "UTPB-Recital Series Event: ".
 Admission is always free to UTPB Recital Series Events.
 Please join us for a musical performance!